 What’s a legal name?

 A legal name is the name of the entity that appears on all official documents or legal papers.
 It can be different to your business name.
+If you’re a company, it will be your full company name including proprietary limited (PTY LTD or any variation).
+For example, the legal name ABC Pty Ltd. This name will be established through company registration.
 If you’re a sole trader, your legal name will most likely be your own name.
-Other legal names include the name of a partnership, a proprietary limited company or an incorporated association.
+Other legal names include the name of a partnership or an incorporated association.

 Do I need to register my business name?